 Disk partitioning is done using the disk\setup directive.
 This config directive accepts a dictionary where each key is either a path to a block device or an alias specified in device\aliases, and each value is the configuration options for the device.
 File system configuration is done using the fs\setup directive.
 This config directive accepts a list of filesystem configs.

-Internal name: cc\disk\setup Module frequency: once-per-instance disk\setup: (object)
+Internal name: cc\disk\setup

+Activate only on keys: disk\setup, fs\setup

 Config schema: device\aliases: (object)

 <alias\name>: (string) Path to disk to be aliased by this name.